Adi-Vat/Excursions/z8Assembler_v2/README.md

 #### ADD reg, reg/imm
 &rarr; `0x06 ADR` (add register)
 &rarr; `0x07 ADD` (add direct)
-Adds two numbers and stores the result in the src.
+Adds two numbers and stores the result in the dest.

 #### AND reg, reg/imm
 &rarr; `0x0A ANR` (and register)
 &rarr; `0x0B AND` (and direct)
-Performs the logical and & operator on two numbers and stores the result in the src.
+Performs the logical and & operator on two numbers and stores the result in the dest.

 #### CB imm, mem/reg
 &rarr; `0x21 CBIM` (clear bit in memory)